-You will need to rehydrate the soy curls before cooking with them.
-Typically this means soaking in water for up to 20 minutes.
-In this recipe, I just throw them in the slow cooker along with the liquid used and they rehydrate while they are cooking.
+Typically you will need to rehydrate the soy curls before cooking with them.
+This means soaking in water or broth for up to 20 minutes.
+It’s that simple!

 - soy curls (affiliate link)

-- a slow cooker
+- a slow cooker like a Crockpot

 - This recipe calls for 4 cups of rice which is 1/2 cup per serving.
 Use more or less depending on your personal preferences.